Systems Design & Combat UX Case Study

 Design Intent

 The Lion branch frames strength as mastery over raw power.
-Without preparation, strength becomes a liability; only sustained commitment allows it to be controlled and deployed effectively.
+Without preparation, uncontrolled aggression introduces systemic instability.

 Takeaway